rickekelschot/backbone-patterns/README.md

-# Backbone Patterns
+# Backbone.Supercharged
-Backbone Patterns is a library intended to super charge your Backbone application.
+Backbone.Supercharged is a library intended to supercharge your Backbone application.
 This is a library and not a framework, it will not provide code structuring of any kind.

 ## What does it do?